tanujayswal22/VocabReminder/README.md

 - SQLite database

 Notification Logic

-Sends a browser notification every hour with a random word.
+-Sends a browser notification every hour with a random word.

-Uses the browser's Notification API after permission is granted.
+-Uses the browser's Notification API after permission is granted.